 38. INVESTOR EDUCATION AND PROTECTION FUND (IEPF)

-41. DETAILS IN RESPECT OF FRAUDS REPORTED BY AUDITORS UNDER SECTION 143(12)
+41. DETAILS IN RESPECT OF FRAUDS REPORTED BY AUDITORS UNDER SECTION 143(12) OF THE ACT

-During the year under review there were no frauds reported by the auditors to theAudit Committee or the Board under section 143(12) of the Companies Act 2013.
+During the year under review there were no frauds reported by the auditors to theAudit Committee or the Board under section 143(12) of the Act.

-The Board of Directors acknowledge the responsibility for ensuring compliances with theprovisions of section 134(3)(c) read with section 134(5) of the Companies Act 2013 in thepreparation of the annual accounts for the year ended on March 31 2017 and to the best of theirknowledge and ability confirm that:
+The Board of Directors acknowledge the responsibility for ensuring compliances with theprovisions of section 134(3)(c) read with section 134(5) of the Act in the preparation ofthe annual accounts for the year ended on March 31 2020 and to the best of theirknowledge and ability confirm that:

 a) in the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;